mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/07-Other-Interesting-Submissions.md

 This chapter deals with two more alumni submissions that are interesting for different reasons.

-Eric G. tried to optimize memory usage, which is a valid concern when dealing with large data sets.
+Eric Gjertsen tried to optimize memory usage, which is a valid concern when dealing with large data sets.
 He also had a unique idea regarding data storage.

-Wojciech P. attempted to clearly separate concerns in an object oriented way.
+Wojciech Piekutowski attempted to clearly separate concerns in an object oriented way.
 We will discuss the particulars of his solution a bit.

-Eric G.'s Submission
+Eric Gjertsen's Submission
 ---------------------

 The complete code can be found at: https://github.com/ericgj/s1-final

-From the data storage point of view, we've seen the possibility of simply storing an array of rows as provided by the user and Lucas Efe's approach from the last chapter which introduces a collection of Cell objects "indexed" by rows and columns.
+From the data storage point of view, we've seen the possibility of simply storing an array of rows as provided by the user and Lucas Florio's approach from the last chapter which introduces a collection of Cell objects "indexed" by rows and columns.
 There are still other ways of storing the data that one could think of.

 Eric's idea was to store the data as a single flattened array instead of sticking with a two-dimensional array.
 That entails that the data is not contained in  traditional "rows" or "columns", which in the previous two solutions used to be the internal arrays.